idea-statica/iom/index.md

 IdeaRS.OpenModel is also published as [the nuget package](https://www.nuget.org/packages/IdeaStatiCa.OpenModel/).

 ### IdeaRS.ConnectionLink
 This assembly is installed with other IDEA StatiCa products.
 You can find it in the installation directory.
 You can use it for controlling the application IdeaConnection from other applications.
-It enables to open a project in our application, update loading, apply template etc. You can find examples how to use here [Idea Connection project](samples/idea-connections/idea-connections.md)
+It enables to open a project in our application, update loading, apply template etc. [Here](samples/idea-connections/idea-connections.md) you can find examples how to use IdeaRS.ConnectionLink in your applications.

-There is the documentation of [IdeaRS.ConnectionLink](connectionlink-api/index.html)
+There is also the documentation of [IdeaRS.ConnectionLink](connectionlink-api/index.html)

 ### Samples
 * It shows how to create [Idea Connection project](samples/idea-connections/idea-connections.md) from your application.